Keyboard shortcuts

 • Neighborinfo: ON, Transmit over Lora ON, 14400 Interval

-Note: Neighbor Info is no longer shared across the mesh on long_fast and thus we require the additional Freq51 MQTT and Neighborinfo Channel.
+Note: Neighbor Info is no longer shared across the mesh on an unencrypted primary channel, thus we require the Freq51 MQTT and Neighborinfo Channel.

 Router Late Nodes